aGIToz/Learning-Label-Initialization/README.md

 - [x] Write proper instruction to run the above item.
 - [x] Add the scripts for the PDE with learned front and including the validation labels after the training.
 - [x] Write proper instrcution to run the above item.
-- [ ] Create a flag to run with no weights.
+- [x] Create a flag to run with no weights.
 - [ ] Put an extended version of the paper on arxiv.
+- [ ] Do an extra experiment for ogb-arxiv before conference